machine-learning-exchange/katalog/README.md

 # MLX Katalog

-MLX Katalog is a Project to hold the default content samples to bootstrap Machine Learning Exchange.
+MLX Katalog is a project to hold the default content samples to bootstrap Machine Learning Exchange.

 ## Pipeline Samples